Regeneration after sports with the acupressure mat

 Can you briefly tell us how you got into your competitive sport and why you are passionate about it?

-Sina Mayer: Sport has always been an important part of my life from a young age.
+Sina Mayer: Sport has always been an important part of my life from an early age.
 From gymnastics to rope skipping, I started sprinting at the age of 14.
 At school, I was active in the athletics club and excelled in sprinting.
 On the advice of my teachers, I then joined an athletics club and after six months of athletics training, I qualified directly for the German Youth Championships in the 100m.

 What physical and mental challenges does the sport bring?

+Sina Mayer: The biggest physical challenge is to push your body to its limits in daily training and to keep going beyond fatigue.
 However, the mental component is crucial in sprinting.
 If your head doesn't play along and you tense up during the run, you can be as physically fit as you like.
 So you need the right balance between relaxation and tension.

 Was there ever a situation for you where you wanted to stop doing sports?
 What made you want to continue?